Frederick Pirani: Political career

 In 1884 he moved to Palmerston North, where he became involved in politics.
 He was elected as councillor of Palmerston North Borough in 1888–1889, and again in 1901.

 He established a local chapter of the Knights of Labour, and in 1890 stood for Parliament as a Labour candidate, losing by only 61 votes.
 He was persuaded to stand again by John Ballance, and was elected as a Liberal in 1893.
 He would hold the seat until 1902, but the change in the Liberal platform under Richard Seddon led him to gradually break with the party.

 In 1896 he was associated with the Radical Party, and stood as an "independent liberal".
 In 1898 he voted against the government on a confidence motion, effectively becoming part of the opposition.
 He was re-elected as an independent in 1899.
+During the 1899 campaign, he was endorsed by William Russell, the Leader of the Opposition, as their favoured candidate despite the presence of an already declared opposition candidate David Buick.
+Buick and his supporters rejected Russell's decision, and ran their campaign regardless.
 He contested the in the electorate, but was defeated by Thomas Wilford.
 While he stood again as an independent in Palmerston in 1905, Wanganui in 1914, and in 1919, he came second each time and never regained elected office.

 Pirani died in Wellington on 26 October 1926.